 |IT Based Tactics||✓|

-Kansas City, KS is a city on the northeastern border of the state, with a population of about 153,000 people.
+Kansas City, Kansas is a city on the northeastern border of the Kansas state, with a population of about 153,000 residents.
 It is the third largest city in the state of Kansas and is the largest city and seat of Wyandotte County, KS.
 Given the structure of the twin cities of Kansas City, Kansas and Kansas City, MO, many of the police operations and other efforts to address prostitution and sex trafficking are joint efforts of the two cities, in addition to the respective county sheriff’s offices and neighboring suburbs in the two states.
-Reverse stings have been utilized as a means to battle sex trafficking and prostitution since at least 1979, if not earlier.
-For example one reverse sting in April of 1979 resulted in the arrest of 63 male sex buyers.
-During a day-long reverse sting operation in 2006, 18 sex buyers were arrested, 16 of which had their cars towed in relation to the solicitation charges.
-Web stings and SOAP orders are other tactics Kansas City police have used to deter sex trafficking in the area.
+Among the more serious crimes associated with the local commercial sex market are child sex trafficking and child sexual abuse material (CSAM).

-In May, 2022, 32 people were arrested in a massive child exploitation operation conducted across Missouri and Kansas.
-Authorities with the Department of Homeland Security said 15 of those arrests came from a sting conducted in Independence, Kansas City, Jackson, Platte, and Clay Counties in Missouri, and Bourbon County in Kansas.
-Multiple law enforcement agencies in the Wichita area teamed up for Operation Blue Ghost, which netted 17 arrests for crimes including aggravated human trafficking, promoting the sale of sex, and purchasing sex acts.
+In addition to street-level reverse stings, web-based reverse stings have more recently been utilized in efforts to combat the growing online commercial sex market.
+For example, in May 2022, 32 people were arrested in a multi-state child sexual exploitation operation conducted across Missouri and Kansas.
+Authorities with the Department of Homeland Security said 15 of those arrests came from a sting conducted in Independence, Kansas City, Jackson, Platte, and Clay Counties in Missouri, and Bourbon County in Kansas, which according to a release from the Midwest division of the DHS, partners in and around those areas, targeted adults willing to travel for the purpose of sexually exploiting a child.
+Of the 15 arrested in the Kansas City-area sting, authorities said crimes included intent to engage in illicit sexual conduct, enticement of a minor, sex trafficking of a child, furnishing pornography to minors, sexual exploitation of a minor, promoting prostitution, aggravated human trafficking, sex trafficking, felony assault on a law enforcement officer, attempted statutory sodomy, and attempted second-degree statutory rape.
+Multiple law enforcement agencies in the Wichita area teamed up for Operation Blue Ghost, which resulted in 17 arrests for crimes including aggravated human trafficking, promoting the sale of sex, and purchasing sex acts.
 Authorities in the Kansas City area collaborated to arrest an additional 15 individuals.
-According to a release from the Midwest division of the DHS, partners in and around Independence, Kansas City, Clay County, and Platte County in Missouri, and in Bourbon County, Kansas targeted adults willing to travel for the purpose of sexually exploiting a child.
-Of the 15 arrested in the Kansas City-area sting, authorities said crimes included intent to engage in illicit sexual conduct, enticement of a minor, sex trafficking of a child, furnishing pornography to minors, sexual exploitation of a minor, promoting prostitution, aggravated human trafficking, sex trafficking, felony assault on a law enforcement officer, attempted statutory sodomy, and attempted second-degree statutory rape.

 - Two individual 60-minute sessions of Motivational Interviewing (MI) before participation in the group.
 (MI has been proven to enhance the effectiveness of group intervention programs for perpetration of Domestic Violence and people struggling with chemical dependency.)